 Ms. Melissa R. Stubbs

-Artemis Women in Action Film Festival is proud to honor Melissa Stubbs with the Artemis Stunt Action Icon award for pushing the envelope as a stunt performer, stunt coordinator, and director.
+Artemis Women in Action Film Festival is proud to honor Melissa Stubbs with the Artemis Stunt Action Icon award for pushing the needle as a stunt performer, stunt coordinator, and director.

-Determination defines Ms. Stubbs’ attitude to the stunt world.
+Determination defines Ms..
+Stubbs’ attitude in the stunt world.
 As a teenager she hung out with stunt crews on film and TV sets in her hometown of Vancouver, learning everything she could until she bagged her first break as a stunt performer on Part 8 of Friday 13th in 1989.

-With over 200 credits to her name as both stunt performer and stunt coordinator, her body of work includes Mission to Mars, X-Men 2, the 2007 Bionic Woman reboot, Zoo, and The Rookie.
-She has worked closely with actors such as Tom Cruise, Angelina Jolie, Hugh Jackman, Cate Blanchett, and Harrison Ford, and is renown for her ability to put actors at ease when tackling complex stunts.
+As both stunt performer and stunt coordinator, her body of work includes Mission to Mars, X-Men 2, the 2007 Bionic Woman reboot, Zoo, and The Rookie.
+She has worked with Tom Cruise, Angelina Jolie, Hugh Jackman, Cate Blanchett, and Harrison Ford, and is renown for her ability to put actors at ease when tackling complex stunts.